Grant Taylor (actor): Australian television

 Taylor made his live TV debut in Funnel Web (1962) for the ABC, playing a murderer.
 The Sydney Morning Herald called his performance "easy-limbed, masterful".
 He had good roles in the TV plays Jenny (1962), Flowering Cherry (1963), The Right Thing (1964), and The One That Got Away (1964).
 In 1964 he appeared in the ABC-TV children's adventure serial The Stranger, Australia's first locally produced science fiction TV series, which was also sold to the BBC.
-He was in an episode of Adventure Unlimited.
+He was in an episode of Adventure Unlimited filmed in 1963.

 Return to the UK

 Returning to the United Kingdom in early 1963, Taylor worked on the long-running medical drama Emergency Ward 10.
 This led to plenty of work in character roles, from Anglia TV's soap opera Weavers Green (where Taylor had a regular part) to The Avengers, The Troubleshooters and several Lew Grade-backed projects including The Champions.
 He also appeared in a British TV adaptation of Summer of the Seventeenth Doll (1964).

-He appeared in a production of Twelve Angry Men on the West End and had a regular role in the TV series Weaver's Green (1966) He was a Scots border chieftain in the BBC's 1968 colour costume drama The Borderers.
+He appeared in a production of Twelve Angry Men on the West End and had a regular role in the TV series Weavers Green (1966) He was a Scots border chieftain in the BBC's 1968 colour costume drama The Borderers.

 A high-profile role for him was in the Gerry Anderson science fiction series UFO, where he played sometime-ally, sometime-antagonist General Henderson.
 His last appearance in the series was in the penultimate episode 'Mindbender', where he also appears as himself, acting the role of Henderson in the studio.

-Taylor appeared in the big-screen adaptation of Quatermass and the Pit (1967) and in Calamity the Cow (with Phil Collins).
+Taylor appeared in the big-screen adaptation of Quatermass and the Pit (1967) and in Calamity the Cow (1967) (with Phil Collins).